jq153387/avancevl.github.io/principles/strategy.md

 ## Customer First
 * Always be in communication with our customers, understanding who they are and what they want.
 * Making customers happy is always a winning strategy.
+Listen to everyone, don't listen to anyone.
+* Don’t Get Mad, Get Data.
+We improve what we measure.
+Data drives our decision-making.

 ## Execute Fast
 * Deliver features and value to our customers constantly; faster than the competition.